 Dividends are paid from profits after the deduction of Corporation Tax.
-The first £5,000 of the dividend paid in a tax year is tax free.
-Please see the link to HMRC’s website detailing how tax is calculated on dividends above the £5,000 allowance:
+For the tax year 2018/19, the first £2,000 of the dividend paid in a tax year is tax free.
+Please see the link to HMRC’s website detailing how tax is calculated on dividends above the £2,000 allowance:

 Another way that money can be drawn from a Limited company is by making a Director’s loan payment to yourself.
 If you draw money from the company and it has not been classed as salary or dividends then it will be treated as a Director’s loan.
 Please see HMRC’s website below for the tax consequences of making a Director’s loan:

 What’s the benefit of all this?
 Well as we mentioned earlier it can be tax efficient to put your day trading business through a Limited company.
 The fact that you can choose how much you pay yourself in salary and how much is paid in dividends can be of benefit.
 It should be noted that paying a salary means the payment of both employee’s and employer’s NICs, where dividends aren’t liable to NICs.

 To help you decide whether running a Limited company might be of benefit to you, we like the excellent Dividend vs Salary tax calculator below provided by uktaxcalculators.

 This calculator will run the numbers for you and makes the comparison between the tax due when paying a salary of:

 a) no more that the Personal Allowance (£11,850 for 2018/19), with the remainder of profits (after Corporation Tax) paid in dividends; and

 b) no more than the secondary threshold for NICs, with the remainder of profits (after Corporation Tax) paid in dividends; with

 c) paying the maximum salary out of profits, without paying any dividends